-'''

 chmod ug+r,u+w file name

-'''

-- 4 In Windows, assign full permissions to PVCS users and the Serena Administrator for directories that are specified in your configuration file, which could include the:
+- 4 In Windows, assign full permissions to PVCS users and the administrator for directories that are specified in your configuration file, which could include the:

 - Archive directory (VCSDir)

 - Semaphore directory (SemaphoreDir)

 - Work directory (WorkDir)

 - Archive work directory (ArchiveWork)

 - Reference directories (ReferenceDir and VCSDir)

-- · Journal file directory (Journal)
+- Journal file directory (Journal)

-- In Windows, assign only the read privilege to PVCS users for directories that contain Version Manager configuration files and access control databases and the files in those directories.
+- 5 In Windows, assign only the read privilege to PVCS users for directories that contain Version Manager configuration files and access control databases and the files in those directories.
 Users should not be allowed to change these files.

-- 6 In Windows, assign full permissions to the Serena Administrator for the files and directories specified in Step 5; the Administrator must be allowed to changes these files.
+- 6 In Windows, assign full permissions to the administrator for the files and directories specified in Step 5; the Administrator must be allowed to changes these files.

-Configuring Version Manager
+Configuring Version Manager from the Desktop Client

-In this section, you will configure Version Manager to:
+In this section, you will use the Desktop client to configure Version Manager to: